 Additionally, Dr. Phil suggests taking supplements to help with weight loss efforts if you find yourself in the “weight-loss resistant” category.
 However, there is no strong evidence that suggests supplements can help with weight loss efforts or redistribute body fat.

-While there is a lot of focus on the psychological issues surrounding food, the book itself only devotes one section to nutrition.
+While there is a lot of focus on the psychological issues surrounding food, the book itself only devotes 1 section to nutrition.
 Moreover, the nutrition information isn’t completely accurate.

 Overall, this plan oversimplifies nutrition and assumes that people are overweight because they tend to put taste and convenience ahead of nutrition, and/or because they are emotional eaters.